A version of this article appeared in the Spring 2017 issue of strategy+business.

 At its heart, service design is the bridge between strategy and customer experience.

-Consider how Surf Air designs its service — each step is mean to reduce hassle, avoid pain points, and please customers.
+Consider how Surf Air designs its service.
+Each step is mean to reduce hassle, avoid pain points, and please customers.
 Because its customers are members, there is no payment to process, so booking a flight takes just a few minutes.
 The company flies only Pilatus PC-12 NG aircraft — a nine-passenger plane that has the feel of a private jet.
-The choice of these planes eliminates security screening, because the U.S. Transportation Security Administration exempts aircraft carrying fewer than 10 passengers.
+The choice of these planes eliminates security screening, because the U.S. Transportation Security Administration (TSA) exempts aircraft carrying fewer than 10 passengers.
 The airline works out of underutilized regional airports to avoid the crowds and chaos of big airports like LAX and SFO.

 Surf Air operates up to 90 scheduled flights a day.
 Passengers need to show up only 15 minutes before flight time.
 Free snacks and beverages await them in the preflight area.
-There’s no boarding passes, because passengers’ names are on a list, and no boarding groups, because there are only nine seats.
+There are no boarding passes, because passengers’ names are on a list, and no boarding groups, because there are only nine seats.
 Luggage is picked up planeside and delivered as passengers walk off — sometimes by the pilot or copilot, sometimes by the minimal ground staff Surf Air has at its airports.
 “When our members first come in, they are very confused,” says CEO Jeff Potter.
 “They’re used to loudspeakers and bright lights and being corralled.”

 The radically simplified customer journey reduces backstage labor, too.
 Surf Air needs no baggage-handling system and employs no flight attendants.
 Its IT system is much simpler, too — it requires no algorithms to set fares, has no tickets to process, and connects to no travel agents.
 The resulting economics are so attractive that Surf Air can make a profit on a flight that is just 60 percent full.
 That compares to an estimated 75 percent average for big network carriers.
 Surf Air can — and will — fly scheduled flights with just one passenger.